awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 are designed to handle enterprise-level data, which could take minutes to hours for predicting a large number of target nodes/edges or generating embeddings for all nodes.

-In certain cases when you want to predict a few targets only and hope to obtain results in short time, e.g., less than one second, you will need a 7*24 running server to host trained model and response to inference request in real time.
+In certain cases when you want to predict a few targets only and hope to obtain results in short time, e.g., less than one second, you will need a 7*24 running server to host trained model and response to inference requests in real time.
 GraphStorm provides a CLI to deploy a trained model as a SageMaker real-time inference endpoint.
-To invoke this endpoint, you will need to extract a subgraph around a few target nodes/edges and convert the subgraph and associated features into a JSON object as payload of an invoke request.
+To invoke this endpoint, you will need to extract a subgraph around a few target nodes/edges and convert the subgraph and associated features into a JSON object as payload of invoke requests.

 Prerequisites
 ..............